City Creek Dental

 Oral cancer is one of the most common cancers today and has one of the lowest survival rates, with thousands of new cases being reported each year.
 Fewer than half of all people diagnosed with oral cancer are ever cured.

+If oral cancer is not treated in time, it could spread to other facial and neck tissues, leading to disfigurement and pain.
 Older adults over the age of 40 (especially men) are most susceptible to developing oral cancer, but people of all ages are at risk.
+Prevention and early detection are key, so contact your dentist immediately if you are experiencing any symptoms of oral cancer.

 Oral cancer can occur anywhere in the mouth, but the tongue appears to be the most common location.
 Other oral structures could include the lips, gums and other soft palate tissues in the mouth.